jasonflorentino/acnh-jukebox/README.md

 **A Web app for playing K.K.
 Slider jams like in Animal Crossing: New Horizons**

-Started as a little side-project to play around with Next.js and boy am I hooked!
-Also the art and music of this game is too good to NOT get lost in.
+Started as a little toy project to play around with Next.js and boy am I hooked -- Next is awesome!
+Also the art and music of this game are just too good NOT to get lost in.
 Enjoy!

 — Jason, Dec 2021

 ## Live Deployment